castedo/cnest/docs/index.md

 * You work in interactive shell sessions with CLI software.
-* You want to be able to install software in isolated environments without interfering with your host computer.
+* You want to be able to install software in isolated environments without interfering with your host operating system.
 * You want to use CLI software on a variety of Linux distributions.
-* You like to control what access your isolated environment has to your system.
+* You like to control what access your isolated environments have to your system.
 * You want to have a lot of control over how you set up and personalize your setup.
 * You sometimes write small bash scripts (or similar).